Professor Louise Brown Nicholls

 5. Dr Rebecca Wagstaff (PhD co-supervisor; 2015-21).
 Topic: ‘mechanisms of cognitive and language impairment in Parkinson's Disease’ (University funded).
 Went on to work as a Research Officer with the Risk Management Authority.

-6. Allyson Gallant (RA co-supervisor; 2020).
-Went on to study for a PhD in Health at Dalhousie University.
+6. Dr Allyson Gallant (research assistant co-supervisor; 2020).
+Went on to complete a PhD in Health at Dalhousie University.

 7. Milan Zarchev (intern supervisor; 2019).
 Went on to study for a masters and then PhD at Erasmus University, Rotterdam.